Graph Neural Network with Local Frame for Molecular Potential Energy Surface: How to build a frame?

+We propose frame generation method after discussing how to use frames because generation method's connection to expressivity is less direct.
+Whatever frame generation method is used, GNN-LF can keep expressivity as long as the frame does not degenerate.
+A frame degenerates iff it has less than three linearly independent vectors.
+This section provides one feasible frame generation method.

+A straightforward idea is produce frames using invariant features of each atom, like the atomic number.
+However, function of invariant features must be invariant representations rather than equivariant frames.
+Therefore, we consider producing the frame from the local environment of each atom, which contains equivariant 3D coordinates.
+In Theorem~\ref{thm::best_agg}, we prove that there exists a function mapping the local environment to an O$(3)$-equivariant frame. \begin{theorem} There exists an O$(3)$-equivariant function $g$ mapping the local environment $\text{LE}_i$ to an equivariant representation in $\sR^{3\times 3}$.
+The output forms a frame if $\forall o\in \text{O}(3), o\neq I,o(\text{LE}_i)\neq\text{LE}_i$. \end{theorem} Proof is in Appendix~\ref{app::proofprop::best_agg}.
+Frames produced by the function in Theorem~\ref{thm::best_agg} will not degenerate if local environments have no symmetry elements, like inversion centers, rotation axes, or mirror planes.

-{ In general, building a frame for symmetric molecules remains a problem but will not seriously hamper our model.
+Building a frame for a symmetric local environment remains a problem in our current implementation but will \textbf{not seriously hamper our model}.
 Firstly, our model can produce reasonable output even with symmetric input and is provably more expressive than a widely used model SchNet~\citep{SchNet} (see Appendix~\ref{app::syminput}).
-Secondly, symmetric molecules are rare, which form a zero-measure set.
+Secondly, symmetric molecules are rare and form a zero-measure set.
 In our two representative real-world datasets, less than $0.01\%$ of molecules (about ten molecules in the whole datasets of several hundred thousand molecules) are symmetric.
 Thirdly, symmetric geometry may be captured with a degenerate frame.
 As shown in Figure~\ref{fig::water}, water is a symmetric molecule.
 We can use a frame with one vector to describe its geometry.
-Last, a solution to frame degeneration is in Appendix~\ref{app::relpool}. }
+Based on node identity features and relational pooling~\citep{FrameAveraging}, we also propose a scheme in Appendix~\ref{app::relpool} to completely solve the expressivity loss caused by degeneration.
+However, for scalability, we do not use it in GNN-LF.

-\textbf{A message passing process for frame generation.} There exists a universal framework for approximating O$(3)$-equivariant functions~\citep{ScalarUniverse} which can be used to implement the function $g$ in Theorem~\ref{prop::best_agg}.
-For scalability, we use a simplified form of that framework as follows.
+\textbf{A message passing layer for frame generation.} The existence of the frame generation function is proved in Theorem~\ref{thr::mpacrosslocalenvironment}.
+Here we demonstrate how to implement it.
+There exists a universal framework for approximating O$(3)$-equivariant functions~\citep{ScalarUniverse} which can be used to implement the function in Theorem~\ref{thm::best_agg}.
+For scalability, we use a simplified form of that framework which has empirically good performance:

-where $g'$ is some function mapping scalar features and distance to scalar weights and the entire framework reduces to a message passing process.
+where $g'$ maps invariant features and distance to invariant weights and the entire framework reduces to a message passing process.
 The derivation is detailed in Appendix~\ref{app::frame_mpnn_form}.